-Cycling in Wellington Park ranges from road riding above the tree-line, to a family frolic on the Pipeline Track – or mountain downhills and cross-country traverses on technical terrain.
+Cycling in Wellington Park ranges from road riding above the tree-line to a family frolic on the Pipeline Track – or gravity and cross-country tracks traversing technical terrain.
 There’s something for everyone.

-The Trust has recently endorsed the Master Plan, and included the relevant sections of the plan into the Wellington Park Bike Strategy.
-This will allow the consideration of the Master Plan's recommendations for upgrading existing tracks within the Park, and for the provision of new bike tracks.
+The Trust has endorsed the Greater Hobart Mountain Bike Masterplan 2012, and included the relevant sections of the plan into the Wellington Park Bike Strategy.
+This will allow the consideration of the Masterplan’s recommendations for upgrading existing tracks within the Park, and for the provision of new bike tracks.
 All recommended actions are subject to further investigation of natural, cultural and safety values.
-Further information on the Master Plan can be found here.
+Further information on the Masterplan can be found here.

-The full North-South Track, linking the Hobart and Glenorchy foothills within Wellington Park is now open!
+The full North-South Track, linking the Hobart and Glenorchy foothills within Wellington Park was completed in late 2012.
 A high quality construction, the track features forested and rock scree sections and superb views.
 This shared use track provides mountain bike access from the Springs to the Glenorchy Mountain Bike Park, via Junction Cabin.
 The main trail provides a challenging ride for experienced cross country riders, with optional technical sections such as jumps and log rides.
 Constructed by the Hobart City Council and the Glenorchy City Council, track development has been guided by the Wellington Park Bike Strategy 2005 and the International Mountain Bicycling Association guidelines.

 Glenorchy Mountain Bike Park

 Located behind Tolosa Park, the GMBP was established in 2005.
+The track network is steadily growing so check here for the latest map update from Glenorchy City Council.
 The Bike Park was initiated by the Trust, Glenorchy City Council, the Office of Sport and Recreation and the Glenorchy Mountain Bike Park Association Inc. to further develop riding opportunities within Wellington Park.
 Designed by world renowned course developer Glen Jacobs, the bike park offers a range of levels and styles of riding, and attracts local, interstate and international riders.
-Further information regarding upcoming events and how to get involved is available on the GMBP website.
+Further information regarding upcoming events and how to get involved is available on the Glenorchy City Council website.

 - Respecting other trail users;